rramaswamy2/csv-file-upload-spring-boot/README.md

 # Spring Boot Upload CSV Files and update and delete records with MySQL database example

-this is a spring boot app to demo CSV file upload and persist data to mySQL database. this app can also update attributes in the CSV record persisted to mySQL DB table using HTTP PATCH or PUT operation.
+this is a spring boot app to demo CSV file upload and persist data to mySQL database table. this app can also update attributes in the CSV record persisted to mySQL DB table using HTTP PATCH or PUT operation.

 users will be able to access and retrieve the uploaded file data from mySQL DB using HTTP GET operation.
 HTTP GET will have a find all and find by ID operation.